Small Kansas Town and My Family Links to It

 Map of Montgomery County, Kansas, Showing Tyro

-"Tyro, Kansas, is an incorporated town of seven hundred inhapitatnts, with nearly two miles of brick and cement sidewalk, seven two-story brick buildings, two hardware stores, two furniture stores, two dry goods stores, four grocery stores, one meat market, one drug store, two wagon shops, two blacksmith shops, three barber shops, two pool halls, one grain elevator, one feed mill, one two-story school building, two churches, one Masonic hall, one Odd Fellows hall, two brick plants, one glass plant, one bank, one printing office, two hotels, two livery stables, one millinery store, one lumberyard, one harness shop, one dentist.
+"Tyro, Kansas, is an incorporated town of seven hundred inhabitants, with nearly two miles of brick and cement sidewalk, seven two-story brick buildings, two hardware stores, two furniture stores, two dry goods stores, four grocery stores, one meat market, one drug store, two wagon shops, two blacksmith shops, three barber shops, two pool halls, one grain elevator, one feed mill, one two-story school building, two churches, one Masonic hall, one Odd Fellows Hall, two brick plants, one glass plant, one bank, one printing office, two hotels, two livery stables, one millinery store, one lumber yard, one harness shop, one dentist.
 A complete telephone system -- Bell Phone and Home Phone."

-A Tale of Two Bricks - Writer: Gail Lee Martin. - My mother researched the brick factory and gives the details in this article.
+A Tale of Two Bricks is an article by my mother, Gail Lee Martin.
+She researched the brick factory and gives the details in this article.